Playful, Mindful & Educative

 What to expect ?

-An evidence-based approach to movement that blends yoga, floorwork, and somatics, sprinkled with a dash of strength and mobility training, plus a good dose of playfulness, improvisation, and exploration.
+An evidence-based approach to movement that blends yoga, floorwork, and somatics, sprinkled with a dash of joint mobilization and strength-based practices, plus a good dose of playfulness, improvisation, and exploration.

 In this studio, you'll find an ever-growing library of on-demand classes of various lengths and themes with none-to-minimal props needed.
 All classes are available in english and french versions.
 Whether you want to move with more ease, discover novel movements, or learn more about the human body, the virtual studio is here to enrich your knowledge and accompany you in your movement practice.